CanvasHS/canvashs.github.io/test.md

 ---
 #Running tests
 ##First time configuration
 Tests are configured in the canvashs.cabal file.
-To run the javascript tests from the cabal file [phantomjs](http://phantomjs.org/) is required and put in the PATH [(how to put it in your PATH)](http://stackoverflow.com/a/6448469/359582).
+To run the javascript tests from the cabal file [phantomjs](http://phantomjs.org/) is required and put in the PATH [(how to put it in your PATH)](http://stackoverflow.com/a/6448469/359582) (for Homebrew use: ```brew update && brew install phantomjs```).
 Also make sure that the cabal bin files are in your PATH as well (should be somewhere like %userprofile%\AppData\Roaming\cabal\bin, ~/.cabal/bin).
 Before tests can be run they have to be configured.
 Run

     cabal update
     cabal install --enable-tests